Drigrow/cloudflare-workers-script/README.md

 p.s.
 Some of the files have `<link rel="icon" href="https://drigrowpersonal.eu.org/favicon.ico" type="image/x-icon">` in html zone that its my icon, if you'd like to clear it, delete the `<link>` lable.

+p.p.s.
+On 7/2025 I found it not working on cf Workers platform and I got why.
+Now cf require user to bind AI to current worker.
+Here's how:

+- Open your Workers webpage and select the project. -> Select `Bindings` -> Click `Add Bindings` and add Worker AI with name `AI` -> Finish

 contact me at:
 [Drigrow@bilibili](https://space.bilibili.com/652661680) or formal@drigrowpersonal.eu.org